Quick Links

-participated in Spring and compete against other teams throughout District 1.
-It is competitive play with teams, rules, and schedule coordinated by District 1, yet no standings are kept nor is there a playoff at the end of season.
-The main purpose is for player (and Coach) development as we wrap the year up and look ahead to the next year!
+Fall Ball is a fun season of play for kids who love the game and want to experience a higher division than what was participated in during Spring, and to compete against other teams throughout District 1.
+It is competitive play with teams, rules, and schedules coordinated by District 1, yet no standings are kept, nor is there a playoff at the end of the season.
+The main purpose is player (and coach) development as we wrap the year up and look ahead to the next year!

 Playing Rules

-Defined by District 1, see the Rules published on their website for play in all Fall divisions including game scoring and pitching limitations.
+Defined by District 1; see the rules published on their website for play in all Fall divisions, including game scoring and pitching limitations.

 Eligible Players